46 Box Office Bombs That Are Truly Worth A Watch

 "Heathers" was intended to be as a high-school comedy, and while it's very funny, it's probably better described as a cynical, B-level horror film.
 Directed by Michael Lehmann in 1988, the film did not please everyone, and critics were quick to put it down as cruel, nasty, and morbid.
 To say it flopped at the box office would be an understatement.
 Nevertheless, "Heathers" went on to make a name for itself on video, and has a lasting legacy thanks to its subversive, satirical premise.

 "Heathers" follows the story of Veronica (Winona Ryder), whose popular clique consists of three other girls, all named Heather: Heather Chandler (Kim Walker), Heather Duke (Shannen Doherty), and Heather McNamara (Lisanne Falke).
 Growing tired of them and their bullying, Veronica gravitates towards the rebellious new kid, Jason "J.D."
 Deam (Christian Slater).
-They fall in love and discover their shared hatred of the Heathers, and eventually J.D. recruits Veronica for his a plan to murder the bullies and disguises the deaths as suicide.
+They fall in love and discover their shared hatred of the Heathers, and eventually J.D. recruits Veronica for his a plan to murder the bullies and make it seem like they had taken their own lives.
 What ensues is as gory, shocking, and ridiculous as you'd expect.
 That's why it works: as Veronica herself says, "Teen angst has a body count."

 The Shawshank Redemption